Skip to main content

 • Spanish Water Dogs are very active and have strong herding and guarding instincts – they are intelligent, loyal, and affectionate, making them excellent guardians.
 They tend to be Velcro dogs – while they accept the whole family, they tend to attach to one person in particular.

-• Spaying is the common term used to describe the surgical procedure known as an ovariohysterectomy.
-In this procedure, the ovaries and uterus are removed completely in order to sterilize a female cat.
-Spaying is recommended to reduce the risk of mammary cancer and to prevent ovarian and uterine cancer, as well as pyometra and unwanted pregnancy.
-No adverse effects occur following spaying; however it is important to remember that metabolism does decrease after the procedure, so diet will need to be adjusted accordingly to prevent inappropriate weight gain.
+• Spaying is the common term for the surgical procedure known as an ovariohysterectomy.
+In this procedure, the ovaries and uterus are removed to sterilize a female cat.
+This operation requires a general anesthetic and complications are rare.
+Spaying is recommended to prevent ovarian and uterine cancer, prevent unwanted pregnancy, and reduce the risk of mammary cancer and pyometra.

-• Spaying is the common term used to describe the surgical procedure known as an ovariohysterectomy.
-In this procedure, the ovaries and uterus are removed completely in order to sterilize a female dog.
-There are several pros and cons to spaying currently under scientific scrutiny; however, the overall consensus at this time is that spaying will increase the lifespan of a dog.
+• Spaying is the common term for the surgical procedure known as an ovariohysterectomy.
+In this procedure, the ovaries and uterus are removed to sterilize a female dog.
 This operation requires a general anesthetic and complications are rare.
-A rest period of 5-10 days is needed for recovery after surgery.
+Spaying is recommended to prevent ovarian and uterine cancer, prevent unwanted pregnancy, and reduce the risk of mammary cancer and pyometra.

 • There are many health and behavioral benefits associated with spaying your rabbit, such as preventing unwanted pregnancies, reducing her risk for reproductive cancers, and minimizing the stress associated with sexual frustration.
 This handout explains the surgical procedure, post-operative care at home, and, although rare, possible complications that may occur.